PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He turned and headed North.
 On his walk, he passed several bodies lying in the street.
 One was a young girl, maybe nine.
 Her pretty dress was torn and soaked with blood.
 Boltac looked away from her corpse and muttered, "Bad for business."

 As he crossed the bridge to the keep, he expected to see a line of petitioners.
 But there was no one.
 Not even a guard at the gate.
-The court should be full with angry citizens demanding redress and protection.
+The court should be full of angry citizens demanding redress and protection.
 The walls should have been decorated with Orc's heads on pikes.
 By now he should have been able to hear wounded members of the Ducal guard drinking by the stables.
 Their laughter and the exaggerated stories of their bravery should have carried over the wall.
 There should have been smoke from the blacksmith, and the sound of weapons being sharpened.

 But there was nothing.

-In the courtyard he passed the royal carriage standing all alone.
+In the courtyard, he passed the royal carriage standing all alone.
 It looked like someone had abandoned it in haste.
-From the stable he heard the whinny of a horse.
+From the stable, he heard the whinny of a horse.

 Boltac pushed his way through the half-opened door and into the keep.
 There was no one in the antechamber.
 There was no one anywhere.
 Every room he checked was empty.
 It was as if all the people had simply vanished.
 He cried out, but only the echo of his own hello answered.

-When he reached the empty throne room.
-The penny dropped.
+When he reached the empty throne room the penny dropped.
 Mostly, it was the tapestry flapping in a wind that shouldn't be there.
 Behind the heavy, musty, overly stylized scene of a heroic battle that had never happened, Boltac found a secret door.
 Behind the door was a staircase.

 He followed it down and down again through narrow stone passageways until he emerged at a set of docks in hidden in  high walled cove on the north side of the island.
 From this island in the middle of the River Swift, he could see that  all the boats were gone.
 Discarded items were strewn everywhere.
 Over there was a guard's helmet and at his feet was chest of silks.
 He could almost see the scene as it had happened.

 A woman, shrieking, clamoring to her handmaiden or guard to bring the chest of rich silks onto the boats.
 But, of course, there was no room for such.
 Someone knocking the chest to the docks.
 Throwing the woman into a boat.
 Jumping in after her and pushing the craft out into the current.

 The water would have taken them South quickly.
-If they survived an uncomfortable ride through the rapids, they would already be out of the gray, misted-covered mountains of Robrecht and enjoying a leisurely ride to Shatnapur, the Northernmost city in the Southern Kingdoms.
+If they had survived the uncomfortable ride through the rapids, they would already be out of the gray, misted-covered mountains of Robrecht and enjoying a leisurely ride to Shatnapur, the Northernmost city in the Southern Kingdoms.
 Odds are they were free and clear, floating down a river with the sun in their faces.

 The guards would know how close they came, but the nobles -- the soft and careless ones that claimed privilege to rule -- would be thinking only of what Southron delicacies they might feast upon in a few days times.
 Rare, tropical fruits.
 The brains of monkeys.
 Anything delectable and procured at great suffering to the peasantry.
 What they weren't thinking about, Boltac knew, was the body of a young girl, dead in a gutter.